Dank-o/Perfection_Entropy/README.md

-**Project Overview**
+# Project Overview

 This project explores the structure of perfect and pseudoperfect numbers as quantified by a notion of entropy defined in terms of the divisors of these numbers.
 The main goal is to investigate whether entropy provides insights into the existence of odd perfect numbers—a long-standing unsolved problem in mathematics.
 Please see the detailed_overview.ipynb file for a more detailed overview.

 **Key Concepts**

 Perfect Number: A number whose divisors (excluding itself) sum to the number itself.
-Examples include 6, 28, 496, and 8128.

-Pseudoperfect Number: A broader category where some subset of divisors sums to the number.
+For example 28 = 1 + 2 + 4 + 7 + 14.
 Perfect numbers are a special case of pseudoperfect numbers.

+Pseudoperfect Number: A broader category where some subset of divisors sums to the number. e.g, 12 = 1 + 2 + 3 + 6.

-Perfection Entropy: A measure I created that characterises a pseudoperfect number based on a subset of the divisors that sum to the number.
+Perfection Entropy: A metric I created that characterises a pseudoperfect number based on a subset of the divisors that sum to the number.

 **Empirical Findings**